TharushaVJ/CS4533-Parallel-and-Concurrent-Programming/README.md

-# CS4532 - Concurrent Programming
+# CS4532 - Parallel and Concurrent Programming
-## Lab 1 & Lab 2

 This repository contains implementations and simulations designed to explore **concurrent programming concepts** using synchronization primitives such as **mutexes**, **semaphores**, and **read-write locks**.